photo17

 Natural incentive for affiliates to enhance targeting and creatives

-Example: Hybrid Model in High-Competition Seasons
+Example: Hybrid Model in High-Competition Season

 Vertical Seasonal Spike Reason Why Hybrid Works